geoscript/geoscript.net/src/learning/proj.rst

     js> prj.id
     EPSG:4326

-Often a spatial reference system is defined by `well known text
+Often a spatial reference system is defined by `well-known text
 <http://en.wikipedia.org/wiki/Well-known_text#Spatial_reference_systems>`_
-rather than an epsg code.
-A Projection object can be created directly from well known text.
+rather than an EPSG code.
+A :class:`Projection` object can be created directly from well known text.

 .. cssclass:: code py